DirectToSwift/CoreDataToSwiftUI/Sources/DirectToSwiftUI/TRANSITION.md

 - validation is builtin, can drop the own

-- global IDs
-  - the managed gid is different, maybe a subclass?

-- display group
-  - needs to be rebuild completely

-- rename the database environment key (we use it for the MOC right now)

 - how to determine predicate complexity

 - what about RulePredicate's, those cannot be used as qualifiers.
 We would